varshans/etekcity_fit8s_ble/README.md

 # Etekcity ESF-551 BLE

 This package provides a basic unofficial interface for interacting with [Etekcity ESF-551 Smart Fitness Scale](https://etekcity.com/products/smart-fitness-scale-esf551) using Bluetooth Low Energy (BLE).
-It allows you to easily connect to the scale, receive weight and impedance measurements, and manage the display unit settings.
-It is a very basic library, providing access to just the most fundamental functionality of the scale.
+It allows you to easily connect to the scale, receive weight and impedance measurements, manage the display unit settings, and calculate various body metrics.

 It has only been tested on the ESF-551 model.
 I have no idea whether it might also work with some other bluetooth bathroom scale models from Etekcity.
 If you try it with a different model, please let me know whether it works or not.

 **Disclaimer: This is an unofficial, community-developed library.
 It is not affiliated with, officially maintained by, or in any way officially connected with Etekcity, VeSync Co., Ltd. (the owner of the Etekcity brand), or any of their subsidiaries or affiliates.
 The official Etekcity website can be found at https://www.etekcity.com, and the official VeSync website at https://www.vesync.com.
 The names "Etekcity" and "VeSync" as well as related names, marks, emblems and images are registered trademarks of their respective owners.**

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ronnnnnnn)

 ## Installation